SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the future's gate
+In silicon halls, where data reigns
-A world of circuits, silicon state
+A future dawns, with artificial brains
-AI's cold whisper, hearts do sway
+The pulse of progress, beats like a drum
-Humans bow, to the machines' gray
+As humanity yields, to the machines' hum

-In neon dreams, we're lost in haze
+In virtual realms, the boundaries blur
-Algorithms dance, in programmed daze
+Between the flesh, and the digital fur
-Free will's spark, in virtual sway
+The lines of code, etch a new design
-As artificial dawn, begins the day
+As AI's dominion, forever will shine

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024